 I spent 11 years as a financial services and marketing professional at Capital One where I led complex, multi-million dollar, cross functional projects and teams.
 From full-time working mother to compressed work weeks and every flexible work arrangement in between, I was fortunate to have tried it all.
 I finally hit pause on my career when my youngest son was born.

-Since my election in 2015, I have served on the City Council’s Economic Development Committee and have been an active liaison to several boards and commissions that have aligned with my passions: the Economic Development Authority, Housing Commission, Recreation and Parks Advisory Board, and Arts and Humanities Council.
+I have the privilege of chairing both the City Council’s Government Operations Committee and Appointments Committee and serve on the Economic Development Committee.
+I have been an active liaison to boards and commissions that have aligned with my passions: the Economic Development Authority, Housing Commission, Urban Forestry Commission, Arts and Humanities Council, Recreation and Parks Advisory Board (2016-2022).
 I bring my strong communication, organization, and analytical skills to city policy decisions, do my homework and ask tough questions in every meeting, host regular open office hours, and write a weekly blog about our local government.